tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 ## Record Layer

-The only cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR).
-The content type is therefore constant (it is always `handshake`), so we instead set the `content_type` field to a fixed cTLS-specific value to distinguish cTLS plaintext records from encrypted records, TLS/DTLS records, and other protocols using the same 5-tuple.
+cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR) and alert messages before a security context has been established.

+cTLS uses alert messages like TLS 1.3 does.
+Alert messages indicate closure information and errors.
+Alert messages are encrypted when possible due to the current connection state.
+Plaintext alert messages use the content type `ctls-alert`.

+For encrypted messages the outer content type is always `ctls` and the inner content type indicates the true content type.

 The `profile_id` field allows the client and server to agree on which compression profile should be used for this session (see